Student Spotlight: Andrzej Moniuszko

 “I realized there was a need for a comprehensive nuclear medicine textbook combining practice questions with the study guidance,” Moniuszko said.

-He also teamed with Dr. Adam Sciuk to write "PET and PET/CT Study Guide: A Review for Passing the PET Specialty Exam," published in 2012.
+He then teamed with Dr. Adam Sciuk to write “PET and PET/CT Study Guide: A Review for Passing the PET Specialty Exam,” published in 2012.
+This was followed by “Nuclear Cardiology Study Guide” by himself and Dr. Adrian Kesala.

 Moniuszko enjoys his work in the Nuclear Medicine field and tracks the revolutions of treatment regimens and transformations of imaging protocols.